djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 * **./BUILD.sh flashfs**       - flash SPIFFS file system image to ESP32, if not created, create it first
 * **./BUILD.sh copyfs**        - flash the default SPIFFS file system image to ESP32

 As default the build process runs silently, without showing compiler output.
-You can change that by commenting **> /dev/null 2>&1** in the lines with **make** command.
+You can change that by exporting variable **MP_SHOW_PROGRESS=yes** before executing *BUILD.sh*.

 **To build with psRAM support add** *psram* **as the last parameter.**